danifranco/DCRAB/readme.md

   - All data collected in a single .html file
   - No compilation required
   - Easy to use in a script because only two sentence are required to monitor data

+### Requirements/Limitations

+  - Only supports one node calculations
+  - With PBS scheduler the option "#PBS -l mem=" must be written explicitly for the memory data plot